Biathlon World Championships: Mixed

-Bold numbers in brackets denotes record number of victories in corresponding disciplines.
+Numbers in brackets denotes number of victories in corresponding disciplines.
+Boldface denotes record number of victories.

 Mixed relay

 This event was first held in 2005, at the Biathlon World Cup finals in Khanty-Mansiysk.
 In 2005–20, the women biathletes did the first two legs and the men did the following two (except 2006 when sequence was woman–man–woman–man), the women's ski legs were 6 km each while men ski legs were 7.5 km each (except 2005, 2006 and 2020 when ski legs were 6 km each for all relay members).
-In 2021, the starting gender became the result of a alternation: for the first time, men opened the relay and women closed it.
+In 2021, the starting gender became the result of an alternation: for the first time, men opened the relay and women closed it.
 Since then, this sequence alternates for each following edition.
-The distance skied became the same for all genders and depending on the one running the first leg (7.5 km if men run first, 6 km if women do).
+The distance skied became the same for all genders and depending on the one running the first leg (7.5 km if men run first, 6 km if women do), but in 2024 it became 6 km for every relay member no matter who runs first leg.